 Accelerated Life Benefit (State Employees, Retired State Employees and GIC RMTs Only)

 This one-time benefit allows you to elect an advance payment of 25% to 75% of your life insurance death benefit if you have been diagnosed with a terminal illness.
-Insured employees are eligible for this benefit if the attending physician provides satisfactory evidence that you have a life expectancy of 12 months or less.
-You must continue to pay the required monthly premium.
-The remaining balance is paid to your beneficiary at death.
+Insureds are eligible for this benefit if the attending physician provides satisfactory evidence that you have a life expectancy of 12 months or less.
+Effective July 1, 2014, upon payment of the accelerated life benefit, future life insurance premiums will be waived regardless of your age.
+The remaining balance is paid to your beneficiary when you die.

 Optional Life Insurance (Active Employees and Retired State Employees Only)

 Optional Life Insurance is available to provide economic support for your family.
 This term insurance allows you to increase your coverage up to eight times your annual salary, up to a maximum of $1.5 million.
-Term insurance pays your designated beneficiary in the event of your death or certain other catastrophic events.
+Term insurance pays your designated beneficiary in the event of your death.
 It is not an investment policy; it has no cash value.
 This is an employee-pay-all benefit.
-If you have been diagnosed with a terminal illness, you may elect an advance payment of a portion of your life insurance death benefits during your lifetime (Accelerated Life Benefit).

 How Much Do You Need?